 - Close the books.

-Say, for example, a small business that sells custom picture frames — let’s name it Picture Perfect — sells a customer a $350 frame.
+Say, for example, a small business that sells custom picture frames—let’s name it Picture Perfect—sells a customer a $350 frame.
 This marks the accounting cycle’s starting point.

-2. Record transactions in a journal.
+.
+Record Transactions in a Journal

 The next step is to record the details of all financial transactions, in chronological order, as journal entries, whether in an actual book or in an accounting program.
 With double-entry accounting, each transaction is recorded as a debit and corresponding credit in two or more subledger accounts.
 Exactly when the transaction is recorded depends on whether the business prefers the accrual accounting method (as most do) or the cash accounting method.